alex-wap/blog/recommenders/xzhang.md

    * Evaluated k-means clustering on the 50-topics dimensionally reduced LDA data using homogeneity, completeness and V-measure.
-   * Manually labeled LDA topics to observe their relation to application *functions*.
+   * Manually labelled LDA topics to observe their relation to application *functions*.
    * Noted an application *type* as a higher-level representation of functions, and studied hierarchical graphical models as a possible solution.